AlanRynne/MPDA_18-AlanGit/input/paper.md

 > * For all other surfaces:
 >   * Assuming no gaps between panels
 >   * Panels will not be exactly rectangular when unfolded
->   * ***Requirement:*** Geodesic curves that guide the panels must have approximately constant distance from thier neighbourhood curves.
+>   * ***Requirement:*** Geodesic curves that guide the panels must have approximately constant distance from their neighborhood curves.

 ### Developable (or 'pure-bending') property {-}

 > * Bending panels on surfaces changes the distances in points only by a small amount so,
-> * A certain amount of twiting is also present in this aplications.\
+> * A certain amount of twisting is also present in this applications.\
 > ***Some methods in this chapter  do not take into account this property.***

 ### Objectives {-}